keystonejs/keystone-5/docs/guides/road-map.md

 # Roadmap

 > **Warning:** Keystone 5 has officially moved into active maintenance mode, but you can still use it in production.
-For the latest on where Keystone is headed see the [Keystone 6 Roadmap](http://keystonejs.com/roadmap).
+Checkout our [roadmap](http://keystonejs.com/roadmap) for the latest Keystone to see where we’re heading.